ARCHITECTING TRUST / AI SECURITY

 Definitions & Concepts

-• Large Language Model (LLM) - a machine learning model that can comprehend and generate human language, trained on large datasets (CloudFlare).
-Functions that LLMs can undertake are varied, including generating text, summarising long documents and generating code to name a few.
+• Large Language Model (LLM) - a machine learning model that can comprehend and generate human language, trained on large datasets (Cloudflare).

-• AI system - a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment, and that, for explicit or implicit objectives, infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments (EU Artificial Intelligence Act).
+• AI system - a machine-based system that is designed to operate with varying levels of autonomy and that may exhibit adaptiveness after deployment (EU Artificial Intelligence Act).

-• Fine Tuning - the further training of a pre-trained LLM on a task-specific dataset, a transfer learning process (Google).
+• Fine Tuning - the further training of a pre-trained LLM on a task-specific dataset (Google).

 • Prompt Engineering - the practice of designing inputs for AI tools that will produce optimal outputs (McKinsey).

-• Architecture-First Approach - before starting implementation (coding) of the software architectural design must be completed.
-The software development team must have defined a solution that meets all the technical and operational requirements (Kibru et al, 2020).
+• Architecture-First Approach - before implementation begins, software architectural design must be completed so the solution meets technical and operational requirements (Kibru et al, 2020).

-• A trust boundary is a logical construct used to demarcate areas of the system with different levels of trust such as: Public Internet vs. private network, Service APIs, Separate operating system processes, Virtual machines, User vs. kernel memory space, Containers (Microsoft).
+• Trust Boundary - a logical construct used to demarcate areas of the system with different levels of trust (Microsoft).

 How Enterprise AI Systems Work

 AI remains a growing technology trend with individuals and organisations integrating AI systems into their day to day life.
-In 2024, Deloitte reported that 36% of the UK population had used Generative AI (around 18 million people between 16-75), additionally, the use of AI at work increased to around 14% of population.
+In 2024, Deloitte reported that 36% of the UK population had used Generative AI, while the use of AI at work also increased.
 The adoption of AI individually and by corporations makes trust in AI a matter of public safety.

 The Practical Limits of Enterprise AI Security

 In an ideal world, before any code is produced, you would invite all stakeholders including security to support you in building a secure application that is secure by design.
-However, in reality, a minimum viable product is required quickly to understand the potential demand of the product/service prior to making a large investment in terms of time and finance or even raising finance.
+However, in reality, a minimum viable product is often required quickly to understand demand before a larger investment is made.

-2. Create an inventory of AI systems in use (quick win)
+2. Create an inventory of AI systems in use.

-3. Create an AI skills development roadmap for the workforce (quick win)
+3. Create an AI skills development roadmap for the workforce.

-8. Review architecture (permissions, trust boundaries, controls) for AI systems
+8. Review architecture, permissions, trust boundaries, and controls for AI systems.

 Common AI Failure Points